 February 14 is upon us once again, and lovers, friends, and suitors will be exchanging candy, flowers, and gifts in the name of St. Valentine.
 Why do we celebrate this holiday, and who is this patron saint?
-Legends abound because the history of this special day is shrouded in mystery, but here are a few possible explanations — and bit of Valentine’s Day lore.
+Legends abound because the history of this special day is shrouded in mystery, but here are a few possible explanations—and bit of Valentine’s Day folklore.

 The Legends of St. Valentine